 Research Output per year

 Trent Kim is a programme leader for BA (Hons) New Media Art.
-He started his career in live media and then expanded it onto video art and animation.
-His works have been shown in South Korea, the US and UK and he has given lectures in various HE institutions including the University of Glasgow, Glasgow School of Art, Royal Conservatoire of Scotland, Kyungsung University (South Korea) and Yale University (US).
-He is a PhD candidate in animation at the Royal College of Art (London) and his specialist subject areas include lumia (early-mid 20th-century American art by Thomas Wilfred), animation, abstraction and phenomenology.
+He started his career in theatre lighting design and then expanded it onto live media, installation art and animation.
+He has worked with various national and international organisastions as a technician, designer, producer and consultant and as artist. he has exhibited his works in South Korea, the US and UK.
+He has also given lectures in various HE institutions including the University of Glasgow, Glasgow School of Art, Royal Conservatoire of Scotland, University of Greenwich, Kyungsung University (South Korea) and Yale University (US).
+He is a PhD candidate in animation at the Royal College of Art (London) and his specialist subject areas include lighting design, scenography, lumia (early-mid 20th-century American art by Thomas Wilfred), animation, abstraction and phenomenology.

 Current research activities